Duisenbay17/Hello-world/README.md

 # Hello-world
-Hi i am Askhat!
+Hi Humans!
-i am from Kazakhstan.
+My name is Askhat and i am from Kazakhstan.